prosekit/prosekit/website/extensions/horizontal-rule.md

 editor.commands.insertHorizontalRule()
 ```

-## Input Rules
+## Keyboard Interaction

-Input three hyphens (---) on an empty line , and it will automatically convert to a `horizontalRule` node.
+Type three hyphens (`---`) on an empty line.
+This will automatically create a horizontal rule.

 ## API Reference